 We welcome positive feedback, so we that we can share this information with our dedicated hospital staff and let them know how much patients appreciate their work.

 If a problem arises, tell the hospital staff.
 Problems are best resolved at the time and usually matters can be resolved immediately.
 If not, and you would like further assistance, you, your partner or your support person can contact Consumer Liaison on the Ground Floor, in the social work office (ask for us at the information desk near the front door).

-The Consumer Advocate is available to all public and private patients attending the hospital.
+Consumer Liaison staff are available to all public and private patients attending the hospital.
 We are here to listen to your feedback and discuss any complaints or concerns you might have, no matter how big or small.
 We can offer you support by confidentially discussing any of your concerns, investigating these on your behalf and helping you resolve a problem.

-The Consumer Advocate can be contacted via phone, email or mail.
+Consumer Liaison can be contacted via phone, email or mail.
 Find out more about the process of making a complaint.

-You may choose to contact the Consumer Advocate while you are in hospital or when you go home.
+You may choose to contact Consumer Liaison while you are in hospital or when you go home.
 If you require an interpreter, please contact our Interpreters.

 If you have tried to resolve your complaint with us, but are not satisfied, you can contact an independent agency, The Health Complaints Commissioner.